 Types of Barley Malts

 Malt influences the flavor of beer more than any other ingredient.
 The malt types selected for brewing will determine the final color, flavor, mouth feel, body, and aroma.
-Depending on the style of beer desired and the type of malt, it takes from 15 to 17 kg of malt to produce a hectoliter of beer.
+Depending on the style of beer desired and the type of malt, it takes from 15 to 17 kg (33–37lbs) of malt to produce a hectoliter of beer.
 There is no universal system used in classifying malts since maltsters categorize and market their products differently.
 However, most often malts are classified either as base malts, specialty malts (highly-kilned malts), caramel malts, and roasted malts.
 Base malts usually account for a large percentage of the total grain bill, while specialty malts account for a much smaller proportion of the total grist bill.
 The only exception is wheat malt, which can make up to 100 percent of the total grain bill in brewing wheat beers.

 Pale Ale Malt

 Pale ale malt has a subtle malty and biscuit profile especially suitable to British ales (Figure 2.4).
 Pale ale malt is traditionally more fully modified, with a lower protein content and more easily accessible starch than Pilsner malt.
 Pale ale malt is usually kilned at high temperatures, which gives it a darker color and more malt character than Pilsner malt.
 They have an evident, but not excessively pronounced malty flavor, with notes of biscuit or toast.

 Mild Ale Malt